shenwei356/kmcp/docs/usage.md

       --low-mem                    ► Do not load all index files into memory nor use mmap, the searching would be very very slow for a large number of queries.
                                    Please read "Index files loading modes" in "kmcp search -h".
-  -f, --max-fpr float              ► Maximal false positive rate of a query. (default 0.01) -c, --min-kmers int              ► Minimal number of matched k-mers (sketches). (default 10) -t, --min-query-cov float        ► Minimal query coverage, i.e., proportion of matched k-mers and
+  -f, --max-fpr float              ► Maximum false positive rate of a query. (default 0.01) -c, --min-kmers int              ► Minimum number of matched k-mers (sketches). (default 10) -t, --min-query-cov float        ► Minimum query coverage, i.e., proportion of matched k-mers and
-                                   unique k-mers of a query. (default 0.55) -m, --min-query-len int          ► Minimal query length. (default 30) -T, --min-target-cov float       ► Minimal target coverage, i.e., proportion of matched k-mers and unique k-mers of a target.
+                                   unique k-mers of a query. (default 0.55) -m, --min-query-len int          ► Minimum query length. (default 30) -T, --min-target-cov float       ► Minimum target coverage, i.e., proportion of matched k-mers and unique k-mers of a target.
   -N, --name-map strings           ► Tabular two-column file(s) mapping reference IDs to user-defined
                                    values.
 Don't use this if you will use the result for metagenomic